 As Experis Finance explains in a report published by The Institute of Internal Auditors (IIA), the broader category of data analytics means: “The process of inspecting, cleansing, transforming and modeling data with the objective of highlighting meaningful information, suggesting conclusions, and supporting decision making.”

 Who uses audit analytics?

 Internal audit teams at everywhere from large enterprises to public sector organizations can use audit analytics to improve their audit activities.
-In fact, 88% of audit teams either plan to or are already in the process of using audit analytics as part of every audit, according to our Touchstone Insights for Internal Audit study.
+In fact, 88% of audit teams either plan to or are already in the process of using audit analytics as part of every audit, according to our TeamMate Audit Benchmark study.

 External auditors, such as those at tax firms and accounting organizations, can also use audit analytics to improve the efficiency and quality of their audits.

 When can audit analytics be used?

 Audit analytics can be used at essentially any stage of an audit methodology and across audit procedures like Benford’s testing, stratification, Monetary Unit Sampling, and gap and duplicate detection.
 For example, audit analytics can be used to spot anomalies across large quantities of transaction reports.

 Especially when using software platforms to automate audit analytics processes, e.g., scanning thousands of invoices to detect suspicious activity, auditors can catch risks they may have otherwise missed.

 Internal audit analytics can also be used by internal audit to compile more streamlined, actionable reports for management.
 Data analytics platforms can be used to not only uncover audit findings but also report insights through charts and other types of data visualizations.
 This reporting then makes it easier for management to digest audit reports.